propublica/sunlight-congress/source/bills.md

 All examples below are from H.R.
 3590 of the 111th Congress, the [Patient Protection and Affordable Care Act](http://www.govtrack.us/congress/bills/111/hr3590) (Obamacare).

+**Many fields are not returned unless requested.** You can request specific fields with the `fields` parameter.
+See the [partial responses](index.html#parameters/partial-responses) documentation for more details.

 \* = can be used as a filter

 ```json